Volume Entropy: Counting spin networks

 \section{Counting spin networks}

 Consider the measurement of the volume of a 3d spacelike region $\Sigma$.
 The physical system measured is the gravitational field.
 In the classical theory, this is given by the metric $q$ on $\Sigma$: the volume is $V=\int_\Sigma \sqrt{\det q} \ d^3x$.
-In the quantum context, using the LQG formalism, the geometry of $\Sigma$ is described by a state in the kinematical Hilbert space $\mathcal{H}_{\rm\emph{diff}}$.
-The volume measurement of $\Sigma$ are described by a volume operator $\hat{V}$ on this state space.
-We refer to \cite{Rovelli:2014ssa,Rovelli:2004fk} for details on basic LQG results and notation.
+In the quantum context, using the LQG formalism, the geometry of $\Sigma$ is described by a diffeomorphism invariant state in the kinematical Hilbert space $\mathcal{H}_{\rm\emph{diff}}$.
+The volume of $\Sigma$ is described by a volume operator $\hat{V}$ on this state space.
+We refer to \cite{RovelliCovariantloopquantum2015,QuantumGravityRovelli} for details on basic LQG results and notation.

 We restrict $\mathcal{H}_{\rm\emph{diff}}$ to four-valent graphs $\Gamma$ where the nodes $n$ have non-vanishing (unoriented) volume $v_n$.
 The spin network states $|\Gamma, j_l , v_n\rangle \in \mathcal{H}_{\rm\emph{diff}}$, where $j_l$ is the link quantum number or spin, form a countable, orthonormal basis of $\mathcal{H}_{\rm\emph{diff}}$.
 (We disregard here eventual additional quantum numbers such as the orientation, that have no bearing on our result.)
 The intertwiner basis at each node is chosen so that the local volume operator $\hat{V}_n$, acting on a single node, is diagonal and is labelled by the eigenvalues $v_n$, of the node volume operator $\hat{V}_n$ associated to the node $n$. \be \hat{V}_n \;|\Gamma , j_l, v_n\rangle = v_n |\Gamma , j_l, v_n\rangle \ee The states $|\Gamma, j_l , v_n\rangle $ are also eigenstates of the total volume operator $\hat{V}=\sum_{n=1}^N \hat{V}_n $, where $N$ is the number of nodes in $\Gamma$, with eigenvalue \be v = \sum_{n=1}^N v_n, \ee the sum of the node volume eigenvalues $v_n$.